-A relatively large number of people in Great Falls telecommute to their jobs.
-Overall, about 12.20% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 29.39% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The per capita income in Great Falls in 2018 was $118,799, which is wealthy relative to Virginia and the nation.
 This equates to an annual income of $475,196 for a family of four.

 Great Falls is a very ethnically-diverse town.
 The people who call Great Falls home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Great Falls residents report their race to be White, followed by Asian.
 Important ancestries of people in Great Falls include Irish, English, Italian, and Iranian.

 The most common language spoken in Great Falls is English.
 Other important languages spoken here include Chinese and Persian.